Keyboard shortcuts

 radar-collector --once --output-file --output-dir /var/lib/radar

-radar-collector --once --output-file --redact none
+radar-collector --once --output-file --redact

 # Submit previously collected file